trskop/command-wrapper/man/command-wrapper.1.md

             -- Name of the alias, i.e. name under which we can execute -- this subcommand.
             { alias : Text

+            -- Optional alias description which serves as a short help message.
+            , description : Optional Text

             -- Command Wrapper subcommand to be executed under the -- name specified in `alias` field.